happypeter/LGCB/book/bash_navigation.md

 ## Relative Pathnames

-Where an absolute pathname starts from the root directory and leads to its destination, a relative pathname starts from the working directory.
+While an absolute pathname starts from the root directory and leads to its destination, a relative pathname starts from the working directory.
 To do this, it uses a couple of special symbols to represent relative positions in the file system tree.
 These special symbols are "." (dot) and ".." (dot dot).